top of page

 Smart Warehousing Technologies

-All across the world the warehouse industry is rapidly growing.
+All across the world, the warehouse industry is rapidly growing.
 If the latest reports are anything to go by, the number of warehouses worldwide is expected to increase to 180,000 by 2025.
 A massive jump from 151,000 units in 2020.

-That said, what’s interesting to note currently is that the warehousing industry is at a critical juncture in its journey.
+What’s interesting to note currently is that the warehousing industry is at a critical juncture in its journey.
 Traditional units, though well-optimized to tackle bulk storage and distribution, struggle when it comes to meeting the high-pressure demands of e-commerce businesses.

 For them to keep up with complex orders and offer faster delivery times, taking the smart warehousing route is crucial.
 Intelligent in their approach, smart warehouses fulfil complex and demanding orders by leveraging advanced technology and data.